Best Silk Pillowcase for Hair Breakage & Smoother, Stronger Strands

 If ironing is needed, choose the silk setting on your iron.
 Keep the pillowcase slightly damp to avoid scorching or stretching the fibers.

-Conclusion: Are Silk Pillowcases Worth Buying for Hair Breakage?
+Conclusion: Are Silk Pillowcases Worth It for Hair Breakage?

 People Also Asked